 Fat Head dough is also known as mozzarella dough.
 It is a simple recipe using mozzarella cheese, cream cheese, almond flour (or coconut flour), and an egg.
 That's it.
 A simple keto recipe the whole family will love.

 Which flour do you use to make Fat Head dough?

 Traditionally you would use almond flour to make Fat Head dough, but in the reciep notes below, I have givien you a substitution using coconut flour instead.

 I am often asked if you can substitute almond flour for coconut flour and the quick answer is no. These two low-carb flours have completely different baking properties from one another.
 Coconut flour is the dehydrated and defatted part of the coconut and requires a lot more liquid and eggs for the baking (or dough) to work.

 There is no easy substitution guide that will guarantee keto baking so I suggest if you are new to low-carb and keto baking, you only bake with recipes that have been developed using one flour or the other.

 Make lunch and snacks extra fun with these Keto Pizza Pancakes!

 Pizza and pancakes are all-time kid favourites.
-Read on how you can combine the two into an easy meal that your kids would love to help within the kitchen!
+You can combine the two into an easy meal that your kids would love to help you make in the kitchen!

-This idea is terrific for quick meals at home, packed lunches, school lunches and birthday parties for the young and young at heart!
+This idea is terrific for quick meals at home, packed lunches, school lunches, and birthday parties.

 Go on and get creative!
 What toppings would you put on these?